If you need faster mobile data, or if you’re about to upgrade your phone, you may be wondering whether or not 5G is worth paying for.

 If you’re thinking about upgrading to 5G, one of the most important questions to ask yourself is whether or not you’ll have access to 5G service in your area.
 This will mainly depend on which phone service provider you use.

-According to a recent study published by RootMetrics, T-Mobile offered the best 5G experience in the second half of 2021.
+According to a recent study published by RootMetrics, T-Mobile offered the best 5G experience in the second half of 2022 for the third straight time.
 T-Mobile won in two of three categories: 5G availability and 5G speed.
 Verizon won the third category: 5G reliability.
-Based on a market analysis by Ookla in the first quarter of 2022, T-Mobile is still the best when it comes to 5G performance and availability.
+Based on a market analysis by Ookla in the fourth quarter of 2022, T-Mobile is still the best when it comes to 5G performance, availability and consistency.

 To get a better idea of the 5G service offered by each of the major phone service providers and their MVNOs, I checked out each carrier’s coverage map and scores from RootMetrics and Ookla.